 One of the reasons I chose Singapore as my exchange destination was because it was conveniently located near lots of other Asian countries.
 However, I ended up not using that ability very much.
 I visited Malaysia several times, both through the Woodlands Checkpoint (land border between Singapore and Malaysia) as well as by air, and I also visited Japan once.

-Not everyone will visit Japan, so I’ll just give some tips for travelling to Malaysia.
+Not everyone will visit Japan, so I’ll just give some tips for traveling to Malaysia.

 Malaysia